 Originally from Cherry Hill, NJ, Michele spent summer after summer at Ramah as a camper and on staff, having worked in many different scopes of camp life (bunk counselor, teaching staff, office staff, to name a few).
-Michele graduated from the University of Maryland in College Park with a B.S. in Public and Community Health, and then spent time working in public health both domestically and abroad.
+Michele graduated from the University of Maryland with a B.S. in Public and Community Health, and then spent time working in public health both locally and abroad.
 Michele loves her role as Communications Director, where she is able to bring her energy and creativity to Ramah Poconos, her home away from home.
 Michele lives in Center City Philadelphia with her husband, Adam Waxman (a long-time Ramahnik), and their beloved dog, Rigby.